joakimk/devbox-tools/README.md

 ## Actual readme below...

-devbox-tools is a pluggable toolset for [Vagrant](https://www.vagrantup.com/) VMs which installs and updates dependencies on a per-project basis in an automated way and with as little configuration as possible.
+devbox-tools is a toolset for [Vagrant](https://www.vagrantup.com/) VMs which installs and updates dependencies on a per-project basis with as little configuration as possible.

-In the ideal case, you simply enter a project and type "dev".
-Everything needed is autodetected and installed.
+In the ideal case, you simply enter a project and type "dev" and everything needed is autodetected and installed.

+No chef of puppet needed.
+The project defines it's environment instead of the other way around.

 One of the primary goals with this tool is to be able to develop many projects within a single VM.
 This might seem a bit counterintuitive given that vagrant is meant to make it easy to have one VM for each project.
 But what if you don't need that much isolation for every project?